Sigma-cc/edingo-rpc/README.md

     - Go to your [applications](https://discordapp.com/developers/applications/me).
     - Make a new application `The name of the app will be the main name for the rich presence`.
     - Copy `application id`, for  `Application ID` field in program.

-# Running:
-After installing the modules and creating, run the program by write `npm start` to console.
+3. After installing the modules and creating, run the program by write `npm start` to console.

 # Fields:
 ```